 I went back to the dorm and read the gospel of John.
 I felt a peace and asked God for help.
 I did not become a Christian at that time.
-I had met with psychologists on campus and eventually with religious leaders but they did not help.
+I had met with a psychologist one time on campus and a religious leader, but they did not help.

-I quit school and loaded my VW Beetle up and went back to Northwest Wisconsin.
+Even with good grades, I quit school and loaded my VW Beetle up and went back to Northwest Wisconsin.
 Eventually, I went back to college at the University of Wisconsin-Superior.
-I started running again and my grades went back up.
-I had quit drinking and doing drugs for the most part, but my life was still empty.
+I started running again and quit drinking and doing drugs for the most part, but my life was still empty.
 I got involved in the New Age Movement.
 I would meditate for hours in the same position.
 Still, I did not have peace despite searching many religions and studying the occult.

 I was questioning everything and made fun of the Christians on campus.
-One day, I picked up a New Testament at the Rothwell Student Union that was on a table.
+One day, I picked up a New Testament at the Rothwell Student Center that was on a table.
 I read it from cover to cover and felt God’s peace.
-After going to Daytona Beach, Florida for spring break, I prayed to receive the Lord at the University of Wisconsin-Superior in March 1976 before transferring to Minnesota State University, Mankato.
+After going to Daytona Beach, Florida for spring break, I prayed to receive the Lord at the University of Wisconsin-Superior in March 1976 before transferring to Minnesota State University, Mankato in 1977.